Sweetwater Harvest Festival

 Sweetwater is not your average maple syrup festival.

-Yes there are sugar shack tours, pancakes and taffy tasting, but there is so much more to the weekend long festival.
-There are birds of prey talks, kids games & activities, woodcarving demos; and of course chickadee feeding.
+Beyond the sugar shack tours, pancakes and taffy tasting, there is so much more to the weekend long festival including birds of prey demonstrations, live music from local artists, kids games & activities, woodcarving demos; and of course chickadee feeding!

 - All Day Pancake & Sausage Breakfast ($5)